Amirbai Karnataki: Personal life

 Amirbai's married life was full of ups and downs.
-Her first marriage was with the film actor Himalay Vala (aka Afzal Qureshi).
-He was a well-known actor for playing villainous roles in the movies.
-He used to beat Amirbai frequently after marriage, and spent most of her earnings for his personal leisure.
+Her first marriage was to the film actor Himalyavala (aka Afzal Qureshi).
+He was well-known for playing villainous roles in the movies.
+He used to beat Amirbai frequently after their marriage, and spent most of her earnings for his personal leisure.
 Amirbai had to put a fake smile on her face while performing as an actress and even while singing in studios.
-Famous Gujarati writer Bhai Ranjan Kumar Pandaya has mentioned Amirbai's married life struggles in detail.
+Famous Gujarati writer Bhai Ranjan Kumar Pandaya has recounted Amirbai's married life in detail.
 He says that Amirbai's elder sister Ahilya Bai, yearning for justice, one late night went to the famous Gujarati lawyer Chelshankar Vyas.
-She told Vyas that Himalay Vala took a handsome amount and Amirbai's car in return for a divorce.
-And the very next day, he had even kidnapped her publicly from a recording studio.
+She told Vyas that Himalayavala took a handsome amount and Amirbai's car in return for a divorce.
+The very next day, he had even kidnapped her publicly from a recording studio.
 He had imprisoned her in a room and was repeatedly beating her.
-Even the police were with Himalay Vala.
+Even the police sided with Himalayavala.
 Chelshankar Vyas, taking into account all these allegations, decided to help her.
-He used his societal status and judicial understanding and finally got a divorce for Amirbai from her husband.
-In the year 1947, when India got partitioned between India and Pakistan, Himalayawala went to Pakistan and earned himself a good reputation as a talented actor.
-Here in India, Amirbai got married for the second time with Badri Kaanchwala, the editor of Paras, who was a better husband.
+He used his societal status and judicial understanding and finally got a divorce for Amirbai.

+In 1947, when India was partitioned into India and Pakistan, Himalayavala went to Pakistan and earned himself a good reputation as a talented actor.
+In India, Amirbai got married for the second time to Badri Kaanchwala, the editor of Paras, who was a better husband.